 Additionally, in both animal and human studies, eggshell calcium has been shown to increase bone density, reduce arthritic pain, and even stimulate cartilage growth.

 You can buy ready-made eggshell calcium online, but it’s easy to make for free in your own kitchen.

 Magnesium is essential for good bone growth and density, and is just as important as calcium for preventing osteoporosis.
 It is estimated that 8 out of 10 people do not get enough magnesium daily and that over 90% of the U.S. population is magnesium deficient.

 The recommended daily minimums are 320mg for women and 400mg for men, but optimum daily amounts are more like 600 to 800 mg.

 Magnesium-rich foods should be included in every meal.
 Excellent sources include pumpkin seeds, sunflower seeds, dark green, leafy vegetables like spinach and Swiss chard, wild salmon, halibut and black beans, but it is difficult to get enough magnesium through diet alone, so supplementation is advised for most people.

 Magnesium supplements are difficult to absorb, and can often cause bowel discomfort or diarrhea.
-The very best ways to get magnesium into your body are to use magnesium oil on your skin, take a bath in magnesium chloride, or take it orally in angstrom form.
+The very best ways to get magnesium into your body are to use magnesium oil on your skin, take a bath in magnesium chloride salts, or take it orally in angstrom form.